astropy/reproject/docs/celestial.rst

     >>> from reproject import reproject_adaptive

-In addition to the arguments described in :ref:`common`, the order of the interpolation to use when sampling values in the input map can be controlled by setting the ``order=`` argument to either an integer or a string giving the order of the interpolation.
-Supported strings include:

-* ``'nearest-neighbor'``: zeroth order interpolation
-* ``'bilinear'``: first order interpolation

-One can also enable a rescaling of output pixel values to conserve flux by using the ``conserve_flux`` flag.
+In addition to the arguments described in :ref:`common`, one can enable a rescaling of output pixel values to conserve flux by using the ``conserve_flux`` flag.

 Additionally, one can control the calculation of the Jacobian used in this algorithm with the ``center_jacobian`` flag.
 The Jacobian matrix represents how